Final Fantasy XIV: Heavensward: Story

 After the bloody banquet in Ul'dah, Haurchefaunt persuades his father, Count Edmont Fortemps, to offer asylum to the remaining Scions.
-The Warrior assists Edmont's sons in nearby territories.
-They briefly encounter Lady Iceheart, who regrets the innocent deaths in her recent assault.
+The Warrior assists Edmont's sons, and they encounter Lady Iceheart, who regrets the deaths in her recent assault.
 Returning to Ishgard, the Warrior finds Alphinaud and Tataru accused of heresy by the Heavens' Ward, Archbishop Thordan VII's honor guard.
-Requesting trial by combat, Tataru chooses the Warrior as her champion, and they secure victory alongside Alphinaud.
-Thordan personally apologizes, and privately reveals to the Warrior that he is milking the Ascians for information, intending to double-cross them.
+Requesting trial by combat, Tataru chooses the Warrior as her champion, and they secure victory.
+Thordan apologizes, and reveals to the Warrior that he intends to double-cross the Ascians.

 Raubahn is imprisoned, awaiting execution for the Sultana's poisoning, but the Scions free him.
 They defeat the Crystal Braves in so doing, but their leader Ilberd escapes.
-They learn from Lolorito that the Sultana lives: he subverted Adeledji's plot, swapping the intended poison for a sleep draught.
-This crippled the Royalists, stopped Nanamo's abdication, slew his main rival, and consolidated his power; he claims he would have freed the Scions if they had surrendered, but they remain missing and Ilberd became a liability.
-Lolorito gives the antidote to Raubahn, who reluctantly spares him and aids Nanamo in returning to rule.
+They learn from Lolorito that the Sultana lives: he subverted Adeledji's plot, swapping the poison for a sleep draught.
+Lolorito gives the antidote to Raubahn, who spares him and aids Nanamo in returning to rule.

-Alphinaud suggests entreating Lady Iceheart to seek peace with Nidhogg.
-Estinien assists, but vows to slay Nidhogg if he refuses.
+Alphinaud, the Warrior and Estinien entreat Iceheart to seek peace with Nidhogg.
 Iceheart reveals she also has the Echo, which showed her the truth of the war.
-Born Ysayle, she took the name Iceheart after communing with Saint Shiva, who brokered two centuries of peace between man and dragon through her tragic romance with Nidhogg's brother, Hraesvelgr.
-King Thordan I broke this peace by stealing Nidhogg's eyes, and she seeks to restore it.
-As the four search for Hraesvelgr, they defeat the primal Ravana and slay Nidhogg's consort.
-When the group eventually finds Hraesvelgr, he reveals the "Shiva" Ysayle communes with is just a primal she created.
+Born Ysayle, she took the name Iceheart after communing with Saint Shiva, who brokered two centuries of peace between man and dragon through her romance with Nidhogg's brother, Hraesvelgr.
+Ysayle agrees to cease her extremist methods and help them find Hraesvelgr.
+After defeating the primal Ravana and slaying Nidhogg's consort, the group finds Hraesvelgr, who reveals the "Shiva" Ysayle communes with is just a primal she created.

 Hraesvelgr speaks of Midgardsormr's arrival on the star.
 Of his seven children, Hraesvelgr, Ratatoskr, and Nidhogg settled in Eorzea.
 Nidhogg distrusted mortals after ancient Allag slew Bahamut and imprisoned Tiamat.
-Shiva had Hraesvelgr devour her, so their souls would be linked forever, paving the way for peace.
-King Thordan I and his knights betrayed them and slew Ratatoskr, consuming her eyes for power.
-Nidhogg, in his fury, slew King Thordan, swearing undying vengeance on his descendants.
+Shiva had Hraesvelgr devour her, so their souls would be linked forever.
+The ensuing peace ended when King Thordan I and his knights murdered Ratatoskr, consuming her eyes for power.
+Nidhogg, in his fury, slew King Thordan, swearing vengeance on his descendants.
 Hraesvelgr rejects peace, judging Nidhogg's cause just.
-Bereft of alternatives, Estinien and the Warrior storm Nidhogg's abode, the Aery, where they slay him and take his remaining eye.
+Out of options, Estinien and the Warrior storm Nidhogg's lair, slay him, and take his remaining eye.
+The Warrior learns that this eye is in fact Hraesvelgr's: Haldrath gouged out both of Nidhogg's eyes, only one of which became the Azure Dragoons' source of power, and Hraesvelgr saved Nidhogg's life by giving him one of his own eyes.